An ODE Method to Prove the Geometric Convergence of Adaptive Stochastic Algorithms: Introduction

 where $F(\theta_n) = \E[F_n \mid \mathcal{F}_n ]=\E[F_n \mid \theta_n ]$ is the conditional expectation given the natural filtration $\{\mathcal{F}_n\}_{n \geq 0}$ associated to $\{\theta_n\}_{n \geq 0}$.
-Here, we assume that $F$ is well defined and assume that the dependency of $F_n$ on the past is only through $\theta_n$.
-The stochastic algorithm \eqref{eq:algo-original} provides a stochastic approximation of the solution of \eqref{eq:associated-ode} and is referred to as a stochastic approximation algorithm.
-Often, the error between the stochastic\del{ approximation} algorithm \new{\eqref{eq:algo-original}} and the solution of the mean ODE is controlled by taking a sequence of learning rate (i.e., $\alpha$ is time dependent) that is assumed to decrease to zero not too fast \cite{Kushner2003book,Ljung1977tac,Borkar2008book,Borkar:2000vd}.
+Here, we assume that $F$ is well defined and that the dependency of $F_n$ on the past is only through $\theta_n$.
+The stochastic algorithm \eqref{eq:algo-original} provides a stochastic approximation of the solution of \eqref{eq:associated-ode}.
+Often, the error between the stochastic algorithm \eqref{eq:algo-original} and the solution of the mean ODE is controlled by making $\alpha$ time dependent and taking a sequence of learning rates that decreases to zero, but not too quickly \cite{Kushner2003book,Ljung1977tac,Borkar2008book,Borkar:2000vd}.

 In this paper, we explore the use of the ODE method to prove the convergence of some specific algorithms that, at the most abstract level, are of the form \eqref{eq:algo-original} but where \emph{geometric convergence} of a function of $\theta_n$ occurs.
-To set the ideas consider the example of an algorithm arising in the context of the optimization of a (black-box) function $f: \R^d \to \R$.
-The algorithm state is $\theta_n = (m_n,v_n) \in \R^d \times \R_+$, where $m_n$ encodes the mean of a multivariate normal sampling distribution and $v_n$ its variance (the covariance matrix being proportional to the identity).
+For concreteness, consider the following example, an algorithm arising in the context of the optimization of a (black-box) function $f: \R^d \to \R$.
+The algorithm state is $\theta_n = (m_n,\sigma_n) \in \R^d \times \R_+ = \Theta$, where $m_n$ encodes the mean of a multivariate normal sampling distribution and $\sigma_n$ its standard deviation.
 The updates for $\theta_n$ read

+where $(x_{n,i})_{1 \leq i \leq \lambda}$ are candidate solutions sampled independently from a multivariate normal distribution $\mathcal{N}(\mm_n, \sigma_n^2\eye)$ with mean $\mm_n$ and overall standard deviation $\sigma_n$; $W(i;x_{n,1},\dots,x_{n,\lambda})$ are weights assigned to the candidate solutions that are decreasing if the candidate solutions are ordered according to their $f$-values (i.e., better solutions have larger weights); and $\Ratio$ is a constant ensuring different learning rates for the mean and standard deviation updates.